 Shortly after April 1618 Maier found employment with Landgrave Moritz von Hessen-Kassel, also named Moritz-the-learned (1572-1632) as "Medicus und Chymicus von Haus aus" (physician and alchemist by birth).
-Maier died in the summer of 1622 from malaria in Magdeburg.
+Maier died in the summer of 1622 in Magdeburg from malaria.

 In Michael Maier's Silentium post clamores [Silence After the Clamor] of 1617, he explains why the Order treats its applicants with silence; that the Order is a mystery school like those of ancient times such as Eleusis and Orphis; that the Fama and the Confessio contain nothing contrary to reason, nature, experience, or the possibilities of things; that the Brothers hold the rose as a remote prize, but they impose the cross on those who enter; and that just like the Pythagoreans and Egyptians, the Rosicrucians exact vows of silence and secrecy.
-Ignorant men have treated the whole as a fiction; but this has arisen from the five years' probation to which they subject even well qualified novices before they are admitted to the higher mysteries.66
+Ignorant men have treated the whole as a fiction; but this has arisen from the five years' probation to which they subject even well qualified novices before they are admitted to the higher mysteries.14

-His Themis Aurea of 1616 deals with the six golden laws or rules of the Brotherhood that are mentioned in the Fama.67 In this book, Maier mentions that the compound medicine that the Rosicrucians administer to the sick is, as it were, the marrow of the great world (macrocosm).
+His Themis Aurea of 1616 deals with the six golden laws or rules of the Brotherhood that are mentioned in the Fama.15 In this book, Maier mentions that the compound medicine that the Rosicrucians administer to the sick is, as it were, the marrow of the great world (macrocosm).
 It is the fire of Prometheus, which he stole from the sun, but a fourfold fire is required to bring this medicine to perfection.
 The Brothers, however, are of the opinion that there is a natural virtue and certain predestination flowing from the influence of heavenly bodies.

 Robert Fludd (1574-1637) - born at Milgate House in the parish Bearsted and county of Kent in England - graduated in the Arts and from age 24 to age 30 studied medicine and traveled through France, Spain, Italy, and Germany.
-Fludd wrote many books beautifully illustrated with alchemical engravings.
-He published his Apologia Compendiaria.
-Fraternitatum de Rosea Cruce suspicions et infamiæ maculis aspersam, veritas quasi Fluctibus abluens et abstergens, in 1616 in Leiden, the Netherlands, a short defense of the Brotherhood that appeared in elaborated form, also in
+16 Fludd wrote many books beautifully illustrated with